cosmos/cosmos-sdk/docs/spec/governance/state.md

 ## State

-### Procedures and base types
+### Parameters and base types

-`Procedures` define the rule according to which votes are run.
-There can only be one active procedure at any given time.
-If governance wants to change a procedure, either to modify a value or add/remove a parameter, a new procedure has to be created and the previous one rendered inactive.
+`Parameters` define the rules according to which votes are run.
+There can only be one active parameter set at any given time.
+If governance wants to change a parameter set, either to modify a value or add/remove a parameter field, a new parameter set has to be created and the previous one rendered inactive.

 ```go
 type DepositParams struct {